choushen/pz-server-mod-manager/README.md

 - [ ] Highlight the links that are duplicates

 ### **Could Have**
+- [ ] Extract mods from an .ini file to paste to a friend
+- [ ] Copy mods from server a to server b
+- [ ] Copy mods from singleplayer to multiplayer server
 - [ ] A way to look up mods using the Steam API
 - [ ] A way to add mods by clicking a button next to the mod in the list